Proposal and Budget Note Boilerplates

 "This pre-proposal does not obligate the University of North Dakota to this project.
 Upon request of the sponsor, a formal and properly authorized proposal will be submitted."

 Sponsors often require a detailed budget for the evaluation of a proposal.
 This level of detail implies that the University can track expenditures in greater detail than can be provided by our administrative accounting system.
-To avoid misunderstandings and to maintain consistency from proposal to award, the following note should be placed at the bottom of the Budget Page of any proposal submitted to an external sponsor:
+To avoid misunderstandings and to maintain consistency from proposal to award, one of the following notes should be placed at the bottom of the budget page that has additional details not provided in UND's accounting system for any proposal submitted to an external sponsor :

-The following paragraph should be placed in Budget Notes, Budget Justification, or as a note at the bottom of the Budget Page:
+The following paragraph should be placed in budget notes or budget justification, or as a note at the bottom of the Budget Page:

 Graduate Student Tuition